© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cae Ddunod Camp is a scheduled monument protected by Cadw under reference DE076.
 View the official record →

-Cae Ddunod Camp is a prehistoric hillfort located in Denbighshire, Wales, forming part of the region's Iron Age defensive landscape.
+Cae Ddunod Camp is a prehistoric hillfort located in Denbighshire, Wales, situated on elevated terrain that would have offered strategic defensive advantages to its Iron Age inhabitants.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE076.

 Cae Ddunod Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cae Ddunod Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE076.